Russian political jokes: Gulag Archipelago

+Censorship

 Armenian Radio

 The Armenian Radio or "Radio Yerevan" jokes have the format, "ask us whatever you want, we will answer you whatever we want".
 They supply snappy or ambiguous answers to questions on politics, commodities, the economy or other subjects that were taboo during the Communist era.
 Questions and answers from this fictitious radio station are known even outside Russia.